 For instance, at JWU’s annual Ignite the Night event welcoming new students, s’mores are a JWU tradition.
 In addition to tradtional graham crackers, gluten-free vegan cookies are available to ensure that everyone can participate in assembling and eating these warm, gooey treats.

 On both campuses, the most popular gluten-avoidance menu item has proved to be a typical college staple: pizza!
 Students can choose a variety of pizzas made without gluten-free ingredients.
 (Want to make your own gluten-free pizza?
-JWU Assistant Professor Jonathan Poyourow, who had served as a division dietitian in the U.S. Army and who has hosted “Cooking with Class” segments on Providence NBC affiliate WJAR Channel 10, published a gluten-free pizza recipe several years ago that’s just as delicious today.)
+JWU Professor Jonathan Poyourow, who had served as a division dietitian in the U.S. Army and who has hosted “Cooking with Class” segments on Providence NBC affiliate WJAR Channel 10, published a gluten-free pizza recipe several years ago that’s just as delicious today.)

 In addition, Providence Wildcats also love the Plant-Based Grill with Rice Noodles option, while plant-based proteins and cheese replacements, such as BarveQue, Nuggets, Impossible Meatballs and Impossible Sausage, prove popular at all meals for Charlotte Wildcats.